 Pumpkin Measurement Activity

-After each measurement, we recorded the result on our measurement chart.
-While Big M is becoming quite adept at writing her letters, this activity taught me we still have some practice to do on writing numbers, so she asked me to do the recording for her!
+After each measurement, we recorded the result on our pumpkin measurement worksheet.
+While Big M is becoming quite adept at writing her letters, this pumpkin math activity taught me we still have some practice to do on writing numbers, so she asked me to do the recording for her!

-We repeated this process with each of our three pumpkins.
+We repeated the data collection with each of our three pumpkins.
 In a classroom setting, you easily could set this activity up as a STEM* center and print a recording sheet for each child in the class.
 Alternatively, you could make a single chart for the class on a large piece of chart paper, with students taking turns performing the different measurements for each pumpkin.

 We can’t wait to use our pumpkins for more great learning activities all Fall long!